sagar-jadhav/sagar-jadhav.github.io/_posts/2021-06-19-extend-kubectl.md

 - [Notes](#notes)
 - [Show Your Support](#show-your-support)

-## Purpose

-1. To provide a step by step guide with minimal but yet important information on How to extend `kubectl` with plugins?
-2. To answer the following questions:
-   1. What is a plugin?
-   2. Why write a plugin?
-   3. How to write a plugin?

 ## kubectl

-`kubectl` is a command-line interface (CLI) tool used to interact with the `Kubernetes` cluster.
-With the help of `kubectl` you can perform the following operations on the `Kubernetes` cluster:
+`kubectl` is a command-line interface (CLI) used to interact with the `Kubernetes` cluster.
+With the help of kubectl you can perform the following operations on the Kubernetes cluster:
 1. Deploy & Manage containerize application.
 2. Connect to multiple Kubernetes clusters.
 3. Get Kubernetes cluster information.
 4. Many more...

-Visit [here](https://kubernetes.io/docs/reference/kubectl/overview/) for more detail on `kubectl`.
+Visit [here](https://kubernetes.io/docs/reference/kubectl/overview/) for more detail on kubectl.

 ## Plugin

 ### What is a plugin?

-- `kubectl` plugin is a standalone executable file used to enhance the functionality of `kubectl` with new subcommands.
+- kubectl plugin is a standalone executable file used to enhance the functionality of kubectl with new subcommands.
-- With plugins, you can add new features to `kubectl` as per your requirement.
+- With plugins, you can add new features to kubectl as per your requirement.

 ### Why write a plugin?

-To build a complex use case using existing `kubectl` commands.
+To build a complex use case using existing kubectl commands.
 Let us understand this with the following use case:

 #### Restart a Pod